mpfr/httpd-plus/README.md

 Send notification messages to UNIX-domain sockets for `location` sections specifying a `block` option in `httpd.conf(5)`.

 This cooperates perfectly with [pftbld(8)](https://github.com/mpfr/pftbld/tree/6.7-stable), offering an easy and straightforward means to effectively protect the web server from offensive clients and successively build customized firewall blocklists.
-The example below will make `httpd(8)` not only block clients from outside the `10.0.0/24` network requesting a `/forbidden*` URL by sending a 403 return status, but also report their IP addresses to `pftbld(8)` (with its listening socket at `/var/www/run/pftbld-www.sock`) for further handling.
+The example below will make `httpd(8)` not only block clients from outside the `10.0.0/24` network requesting a `/restricted*` URL by sending a 403 return status, but also report their IP addresses to `pftbld(8)` (with its listening socket at `/var/www/run/pftbld-www.sock`) for further handling.

 `httpd.conf`:

 ```
 server "www.example.com" {
 	...
-	location "/forbidden*" not from "10.0.0/24" {
+	location "/restricted*" not from "10.0.0/24" {
+		notify-on-block {
-		block notify "/run/pftbld-www.sock" {
+			socket "/run/pftbld-www.sock"
-			send "$REMOTE_ADDR"
+			message "$REMOTE_ADDR"
 		}
+		block
 	}
 	...
 }